Who: Manon Planche

-Unique, bold, colourful, fun, empowering and fearless.
+Unique, bold, colorful, fun, empowering, and fearless.

 Tell me about the Funny Cars collection.
 Who is it for?

-It’s for people who are looking for individuality, originality and who want to stand out and feel amazing in the clothes they are wearing.
+It’s for people who are looking for individuality, originality, and who want to stand out and feel amazing in the clothes they are wearing.

-How do you dress in the day to day?
+How do you dress in the day-to-day?

 I will always always always, no matter the day, the weather or the time I had to dress in the morning, be wearing a shiny piece of clothing (or two).
 I just can’t seem to help it.
 It’s not even truly conscious, I think I’m just drawn to shiny pieces and my closet is full of them.

-Tell me about your use of bold colors
+Tell me about your use of bold colors.

-Ok, I have to admit I don’t know if it’s the clothes or just the vibe that revolves around me whilst I’m wearing my favourite outfits but I choose to believe it’s at least a bit of both.
+Ok, I have to admit I don’t know if it’s the clothes or just the vibe that revolves around me whilst I’m wearing my favorite outfits but I choose to believe it’s at least a bit of both.

 There is also the design process, when I go out and pick fabrics, I can’t pick up a black one, I just don’t even look at them, I think it’s just a matter of taste, right?